-NOT IN THE LABOUR FORCE: Any person in the working-age population who is neither employed nor unemployed.
-For example, this residual category includes people who:
+NOT IN THE LABOUR FORCE: Any person in the workingage population who is neither employed nor unemployed.
+For example, this residual category includes people who: • are retired

-- are retired - have personal or family responsibilities such as unpaid housework and childcare attend educational institutions - are permanently unable to work due to physical or mental disabilities, - were temporarily unavailable for work in the survey reference week - are not actively seeking work.
+- are retireu - have personal or family responsibilities such as unpaid housework and childcare - attend educational institutions - are permanently unable to work due to physical or mental disabilities, - were temporarily unavailable for work in the survey reference week - are not actively seeking work.

 POTENTIAL LABOUR FORCE: The potential labour force consists of people who are not in the labour force but can be considered to be 'just outside it'.
-They meet two of the three criteria (listed above) needed to be considered unemployed.
+They meet two of the three criteria needed to be considered unemployed.
 Two main groups of individuals are in the potential labour force:

-- UNAVAILABLE JOBSEEKERS People who were actively seeking work, were not available to have started work in the reference week, but would become available within a short subsequent period - AVAILABLE POTENTIAL JOBSEEKERS People who are not actively seeking work but were available in the reference week and want a job (the 'discouraged' are included in this group).
+- UNAVAILABLE JOBSEEKERS People who were actively seeking work, were not available to have started work in the reference week, but would become available within a short subsequent period - AVAILABLE POTENTIAL JOBSEEKERS People who are not actively seeking work but were available in the reference week and want a job.